zk4/vimrc/readme.md

 Just my personal config for vim.

 Not an IDE fan.
 No fancy stuff.
 Try use plugins as less as possible.
+Try focus on content.

 What only matters: